millerms/CranburyChiropractic/_pages/services/full-spine-extremities.md

   <details class="reveal reveal--up">
     <summary>Will I always get adjusted?</summary>
     <div class="faq__content">
-      No—we only adjust when it fits your goals.
-Some people prefer adjustments; others focus on exercise or soft‑tissue work.
+      No—we only adjust when it fits your needs.
     </div>
   </details>